usersaurus/front-tech-test/docs/NOTES.md

 Taking a look at the graphql api I saw that there you could retrieve all planets with a single petition, so [I pivoted in that direction](https://github.com/usersaurus/seedtag-tech-test/commit/ff17f347a5144d68eb1bb60f19a1eaaa3ed37dd3)

+## Resident lists are not being fetched in advance

+Since it was the only oportunity to show some async data management, I thought it could be a good idea to fetch the residents list to the graphQL api only when needed.
+That's why it take some time to show it, but it's fast anyway, and the loading process is under a skeleton animation, so it's kinda cool.

 ## Automatic deploys with Netlify

 An automatic deploy triggers everytime I push anything to the main branch.
 It also runs all the tests before deploying anything, and things are only published when everything is green.